-In line with the principle of 'collect once, use many', several data items contained in the ABF MHC NBEDS can be derived from other linked DSS.
+In line with the principle of 'single provision, multiple use', several data items contained in the ABF MHC NBEDS can be derived from other linked DSS.

 This section outlines the ABF MHC NBEDS data items, divided into each reporting level: episode, phase, and service contact.
 Appendix A contains lists of all data items and possible related DSS that could be sources for the provision of this content.